kwy518/academic-kickstart/content/authors/admin/_index.md

 Hi there!
 I'm Kuan Wei Yu.
 I am currently a Master's student in Computer Engineering at New York University.
 I earned my Bachelor's degree in Physics from National Taiwan University in 2018.

-This Fall, I will join [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) as a Research Software Developement Engineer Intern.
-I will help the team with the cloud deployment project using Kubernetes.
+This Fall, I will join [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) as a Research Software Development Engineer Intern.
+I will help the team with the cloud deployment using Kubernetes.

 I am currently working at Alibaba as a Java R&D Intern.
-Previously, I worked at [ASUS Intelligent Cloud Services](https://aics.asus.com/), developing the Kubernetes cloud deployment project.
+Previously, I worked at [ASUS Intelligent Cloud Services](https://aics.asus.com/), developing the Kubernetes optimization.

 I am actively looking for 2021 Summer Software Engineer positions, if you have any opportunity, feel free to contact me through my [Email](mailto:kwy232@nyu.edu) or [LinkedIn](https://www.linkedin.com/in/kuanweiyu/).